KarrieK/NICAR16/README.md

 ##Data Wrangling

+* head - limits to the top 10 rows
 * csvcut - slices away segements of our data
 * csvgrep - Regular expression allowing us to filter our data
 * csvsort - sorts the data